 Benedictine University aspires to be a thought leader in Catholic higher education.
 We seek to provide a transformative and integrative educational experience grounded in Benedictine values, helping students shape lives of meaning and purpose as engaged citizens who care for the earth, welcome people of diverse faiths and cultures, and promote the common good.

-In addition to the cover sheet, and the exempt or expedited form, you should include in your description of proposed project the following:
+You should include in your description of proposed project the following:

 Any collaborators in outside institutions (other researchers, school teachers, principals?

 If other collaborators are involved, has this project already been approved at the host institution?
 If so, please provide a letter or have the host sign an institutional agreement.

 General statement of the problem and formulation of the research hypothesis (for thesis/ dissertation) or research questions (for action research/ lit review) to be investigated by the proposed research

 Description in detail of the overall plan, procedures and methods.
 (Attach any questionnaires and/or testing instruments, as well as cover letter instructions to participants and permission letters to parents, etc)